lucaswinningham/pi_driver/README.md

 $ rvm install 2.4.1
 ```

-Ignore docs when using bundler.
+Install bundler and ignore docs when using it.

 ```bash
 $ sudo gem install bundler --no-rdoc --no-ri